nystudio107/craft-vite/docs/docs/README.md

 });
 ```

-* **`reload`** - lets you specify and array of file system paths or globs to watch for changes, and issue a page refresh if any of the files change
+* **`plugins.ViteRestart.reload`** - lets you specify and array of file system paths or globs to watch for changes, and issue a page refresh if any of the files change

 The Vite plugin has support for enabling live refresh even through Twig error pages as you develop.